 Hydrocodone is also crushed up and snorted, and sometimes even injected after dissolving it in a solution.
 Injecting hydrocodone is particularly dangerous, as it can lead the individual to take far more than is safe.

 Effects of Hydrocodone Addiction

 Like all opioids, hydrocodone bonds with the opioid receptors in the brain to produce a feeling of euphoria, relaxation and general warmth.
-The pleasant feelings can last for some time, but eventually the dose will wear off and the body will want more of the drug – which is when the unpleasant side effects start showing up.
-The more the person uses hydrocodone to feel good, the less opioids the body will make naturally.
+The pleasant feelings can last for some time, but eventually, the dose will wear off and the body will want more of the drug – which is when the unpleasant side effects start showing up.
+The more the person uses hydrocodone to feel good, the fewer opioids the body will make naturally.
 Long-term use can cause depression for some time, until the body starts making enough opioids again to stabilize the person’s mood.

 Some risks of hydrocodone use include:

 One of the biggest risks of excessive hydrocodone use is liver damage.
 Many hydrocodone products are combined with acetaminophen, which can cause serious liver damage if the user takes too much.
 Because the person is trying to get high, he or she may not pay attention to how much acetaminophen is in the doses.
 Too much and the liver can shut down.

 Some users are more prone to nausea than others, but even regular users can sometimes encounter nausea unexpectedly.